Gayaza High School: Corby House

-Corby house, one of the oldest dormitories in Gayaza High School was named after the Headmistress Nancy Corby, who preceded Joan Cox in 1963.
+Corby ouse, one of the oldest dormitories in Gayaza High School, was named after Headmistress Nancy Corby, who preceded Joan Cox in 1963.
 She was the last one to be head of Junior School.
-Previously Gayaza Junior and Gayaza High School were one school, until 1962, when the secondary section was started with Joan Cox as its first headmistress.
+Previously, Gayaza Junior and Gayaza High School were one school, until 1962, when the secondary section was started with Cox as its first headmistress.

 The house has both the junior and senior blocks.
-The junior block has 8 rooms, 2 of which are prefects’ rooms while the senior block has 12 rooms and 1 belongs to the sitting house prefect.
-The residents of this house are known as "Corbians" with Blue as their theme colour.
+The junior block has eight rooms, two of which are prefects' rooms, while the senior block has 12 rooms, one of which belongs to the sitting house prefect.
+The residents of this house are known as "Corbians", with blue as their theme colour.
 Corby's motto is "Forward Ever, Backward Never".

 Cox House

-The dormitory was named after Joan Cox who was Headmistress of Gayaza High School for 22 years.
-By the early 1970s, most of the modern buildings had been added to the school during Cox's leadership.
-Cox house (formerly Tulip Tree) and Kivebulaya (formerly Canna Lily) were constructed with funds from The World Bank around 1970.
-Due to space shortage, students from Cox and Kivebulaya dormitories have traditionally been distributed to other houses when they return for A-level.
-Today residents of this house are known as "Coxites" and their house theme colour is Maroon.
+The dormitory was named after Joan Cox, who was headmistress of Gayaza High School for 22 years.
+By the early 1970s, most of the modern buildings had been added to the school during her leadership.
+Cox house (formerly Tulip Tree) and Kivebulaya (formerly Canna Lily) were constructed with funds from the World Bank around 1970.
+Due to space shortage, students from Cox and Kivebulaya dormitories have traditionally been distributed to other houses when they return for their A-level.
+Today, residents of this house are known as "Coxites" and their house theme colour is maroon.